Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: Experiments

 \subsection{MNIST Arithmetic}

 In the first experiment, we demonstrate the ability to combine symbolic regression and image recongition through an arithmetic task on MNIST digits.
 MNIST, a popular dataset for image recognition, can be notated as $\dataset=\{ \chi , \psi\}$, where $\chi$ are $28\times28$ greyscale images of handwritten digits and $\psi\in\{0,1,...,9\}$ is the integer-value label.
-Here, we wish to learn a simple arithmetic function, $y=\psi_1+\psi_2$, with the corresponding images $\{\chi_1,\chi_2\}$ as inputs and train the system end-to-end.
+Here, we wish to learn a simple arithmetic function, $y=\psi_1+\psi_2$, with the corresponding images $\{\chi_1,\chi_2\}$ as inputs, and train the system end-to-end such that the system learns how to ``add" two images together.

-The architecture is shown in Figure \ref{fig:mnist}.
+The deep learning architecture is shown in Figure \ref{fig:mnist}.
 The input to the system consists of two MNIST digits, $x=\{\chi_1,\chi_2\}$.
 During training, $\chi_i$ is randomly drawn from the MNIST training dataset.
 Each of $\{\chi_1,\chi_2\}$ are fed separately into an encoder to produce single-dimensional latent variables $\{z_1,z_2\}$ that are not constrained and can take on any real value, $z_{1,2} \in \mathbb{R}$.
 Alternatively, one can think of the system as having a separate encoder for each digit, where the two encoders share the same weights, as illustrated in Figure \ref{fig:mnist}.
 The encoder consists of two convolutional layers with max pooling layers followed by two fully-connected layers and a batch normalization layer at the output.
 More details on the encoder can be found in Appendix \ref{app:data}.
-The latent variables $\{z_1, z_2\}$ are then fed as inputs into the SEQL network.
-The SEQL network has a single scalar output $\hat{y}$ which is compared to the true label $y=\psi_1+\psi_2$.
+The latent variables $\{z_1, z_2\}$ are then fed as inputs into the EQL network.
+The EQL network has a single scalar output $\hat{y}$ which is compared to the true label $y=\psi_1+\psi_2$.

 The entire network is trained end-to-end using a mean-squared error loss between the predicted label $\hat{y}$ and the true label $y$.
+In other words, the encoder is not trained separately from the EQL network.
 Note that the encoder closely resembles a simple convolutional neural network used for classifying MNIST digits except that it outputs a scalar value instead of logits that encode the digit.
 Additionally, there is no constraint on the properties of $z_{1,2}$, but we expect that it has a one-to-one mapping to the true label $\psi_{1,2}$.